 One of the most prolific scientists of all time, Galileo’s life and accomplishments has been studied and written about in detail for centuries.
 From his discovery of the moons of Jupiter to his fight with Pope Urban VIII, noted authors and playwrights have been fascinated with both Galileo’s life and contributions.
+Galileo claimed to have discovered sunspots and that the sun rotates.
+His abrasive and outspoken criticism of Aristotelian philosophy and his obvious acceptance of the Copernican worldview, particularly in his Dialogue concerning the Two Chief World Systems led him into serious trouble with the Roman Catholic Church, which placed him under house arrest for the last eight years of his life.
 With the addition of the Galileo Galilei article to Oxford Bibliographies in the Renaissance and Reformation, I’d like to share 10 interesting facts about Galileo.

 1. Galileo was have said to drop two cannon balls of different masses from the leaning tower of Pisa to demonstrate that their speed of descent was independent of their mass.
 Many people believe this story to be untrue since its only source was Galileo’s secretary.

 2. Galileo never married and had all his children out of wedlock with Marina Gambia, whom he met on a trip to Venice.